Low Mach number limit for the full compressible magnetohydrodynamic equations with general initial data: Decay of the local energy and zero Mach number limit

-{\bf Acknowledgements:} This work was partially done when Li was visiting the Institute of Mathematical Sciences, CUHK.
+{\bf Acknowledgements:} The authors are very grateful to the anonymous referees for their constructive comments and helpful suggestions.
+This work was partially done when Li was visiting the Institute of Mathematical Sciences, CUHK during the summer of 2011.
 He would like to thank the institute for hospitality.
-Jiang was supported by the National Basic Research Program under the Grant 2011CB309705 and NSFC (Grant No. 11229101).
-Ju was supported by NSFC (Grant No. 11171035).
-Li was supported by NSFC (Grant No. 11271184, 10971094), NCET-11-0227, PAPD, and the Fundamental Research Funds for the Central Universities.
-Xin was supported in part by the Zheng Ge Ru Foundation, Hong Kong RGC Earmarked Research Grants CUHK4042/08P and CUHK4041/11p.
+Jiang is supported in part by the National Basic Research Program (Grant Nos.
+2011CB309705, 2014CB745000), NSFC (Grant Nos.
+11229101, 11371065), and Beijing Center for Mathematics and Information Interdisciplinary Sciences.
+Ju is supported in part by NSFC (GrantNo.11171035) and BJNSF (Grant No. 1142001).
+Li is supported in part by NSFC (Grant Nos.
+11271184, 10971094), NCET-11-0227, PAPD, and the Fundamental Research Funds for the Central Universities.
+Xin is supported in part by Zheng Ge Ru Foundation, Hong Kong RGC Earmarked Research Grants CUHK-4041/11P and CUHK-4048/13P, The Focused Investment Scheme-Scheme B at The Chinese University of Hong Kong, and CAS-Croucher Funding Scheme for Joint Laboratories.